-Threat hunting and incident response tactics and procedures have evolved rapidly over the past several years.
+Threat hunting and incident response tactics and procedures continue to evolve rapidly.
 Your team can no longer afford to use antiquated incident response and threat hunting techniques that fail to properly identify compromised systems, provide ineffective containment of the breach, and ultimately fail to rapidly remediate the incident or contain propagating ransomware.
 Incident response and threat hunting teams are the keys to identifying and observing malware indicators and patterns of activity in order to generate accurate threat intelligence that can be used to detect current and future intrusions.
-This in-depth incident response and threat hunting course provides responders and threat hunting teams with advanced skills to hunt down, identify, counter, and recover from a wide range of threats within enterprise networks, including APT nation-state adversaries, organized crime syndicates, and ransomware operators.
+This in-depth incident response and threat hunting course provides responders and threat hunting teams with advanced skills to hunt down, identify, counter, and recover from a wide range of threats within enterprise networks, including APT state-sponsored adversaries, organized crime syndicates, ransomware operators, and hacktivists.

-FOR508: Advanced Incident Response and Threat Hunting Course will help you to:
+FOR508: Advanced Incident Response and Threat HuntingTM course will help you to:

-- Understand attacker tradecraft to perform compromise assessments - · Detect how and when a breach occurred - · Quickly identify compromised and infected systems - Perform damage assessments and determine what was read, stolen, or changed - · Contain and remediate incidents of all types - Track adversaries and develop threat intelligence to scope a network - Hunt down additional breaches using knowledge of adversary techniques - · Build advanced forensics skills to counter anti-forensics and data hiding from technical subjects
+- Understand attacker tradecraft to perform compromise assessments - · Detect how and when a breach occurred - Quickly identify compromised and infected systems - Perform damage assessments and determine what was accessed, stolen, or changed - Contain and remediate incidents - Track adversaries and develop threat intelligence to scope a network - Hunt down additional breaches using knowledge of adversary techniques - Build advanced forensics skills to counter anti-forensics and data-hiding techniques

-The course exercises and final challenges illustrate real attacker traces found via end point artifacts, event logs, system memory, and more:
+The course exercises and final challenges illustrate real attacker activity found via end point artifacts, event logs, system memory, and more:

-- Phase 1-Patient zero compromise and malware C2 beacon installation - Phase 2-Privilege escalation, lateral movement to other systems, malware utilities download, installation of additional beacons, and obtaining domain admin credentials - Phase 3-Searching for intellectual property, network profiling, business email compromise, dumping enterprise hashes - Phase 4-Find exfiltration point, collect and stage data for theft - Phase 5-Exfiltrate files from staging server, perform cleanup and set long-term persistence mechanisms (alternatively this phase would be used to deploy ransomware)
+- Phase 1-Patient zero compromise and malware C2 beacon installation - Phase 2-Privilege escalation, lateral movement to other systems, malware utilities download, installation of additional beacons, and obtaining domain admin credentials - Phase 3-Searching for intellectual property, network profiling, business email compromise, dumping account credentials - Phase 4-Find exfiltration point, collect and stage data for theft - Phase 5-Perform cleanup and set long-term persistence mechanisms (alternatively this phase would be used to deploy ransomware)